mkmat/Z1plus-code/README.md

 Here we collect questions, answers, and additional scripts that may be useful for Z1+ users.

-If you come across any problem during installing or testing Z1+, please be so kind to let me know, so that I can add the information to this site.
+If you come across any problem during installing or testing Z1+, please be so kind to let me know, so that I can add the information for others to this site.

 ## How to extract linear backbones from fully atomistic LAMMPS models